 The prominence of neighborhood parks reflects the importance of having them as centerpieces of a neighborhood.
 The recommended target level of 1.5 acres of neighborhood for every 1,000 residents is a good indicator.
 This target reflects the goal of providing parks within walking distance of residents.
-The suggested benchmark would be all residents living within 1⁄2 mile of a park or green space.
-SPI currently has .25 acres of city-owned neighborhood parks.
+The suggested benchmark would be all residents living within a half mile of a park or green space.
+South Padre Island currently has .25 acres of Cityowned neighborhood parks.
 This leaves a need of 4.25 acres to meet this goal.